My Go-To Travel Essentials

 Osprey Sirrus 24L: I’ve used this bag (men’s version) for the past 4+ years and have travelled and hiked all over the world with it.
 It’s the optimal personal item size for flying, it has all the features of a technical hiking pack, yet its small size makes it easy to bring anywhere.
 I can stuff a surprising amount of things in it and it also has external straps for carrying shoes.
 I love this bag so much I purchased the 36L version too for light overnight camping trips and winter hiking.

 Patagonia 27L Black Hole Tote: I always bring a tote bag for beach days or wandering the city (mainly to avoid back sweat in hot climates).
 The Black Hole is water resistant, has large external pockets for water bottles, zips closed, has an exterior laptop sleeve, an internal hanging pocket, and also has backpack straps.
-Its ability to fold into its own pocket means it packs small enough to easily store in my Cragmisth bag when not in use.
+Its ability to pack down into its own pocket means it easily fits in my Cragsmith bag alongside my other belongings when I’m not actively using it.
 The Black Hole Tote also works as an alternate carry-on bag if I ever need to check my larger backpack.

 Lululemon fanny pack: I literally never leave the house without this fanny pack.
 It’s made of high quality materials and has external/internal pockets.
 The strap is sturdy and can be adjusted to wear as a sling or as a tight waist belt bag which is great if you’re running or biking.
 I also always keep this 500ml water bag in it for an easy-to-carry water option.

 Osprey Fairview 55L: a popular choice for backpackers is this backpack (men’s version).
 It’s very similar to the Cragsmith, with the difference of a detachable 15L daypack meaning you can carry both your bags on your back rather than having to carry one on both your back and frontside.
-I opt for the two separate bags mentioned above as I prefer more features in my daily hiking pack.
+I opt for the two separate bags mentioned above as I prefer more technical features in my daily hiking pack, but this one would be my #2 choice.

 PRO TIP: bring a waterproof rain cover for each backpack.
 These backpack covers are priced affordably, come in various colours, and sizes range from 15L-90L.